 How do you care for your pastures?

 Primary fertilization is by cattle grazing.
 All fields are tested every three years for PH and residual Phosphate and Potassium as well as multiple nutrients and organic matter.
 Manure, as well as compost made from leaves, mulch hay and cow manure bed pack, is spread on the fields to enhance the plant growth.
 Lime and potash are also supplied to our fields to enhance growth.
 Pastures are continually monitored for balance of legumes which return nitrogen to the soil and percentage of grass mixes.
-During the early spring frost, we might seed red and white clovers if needed.
-Since we have begun rotational grazing, our pastures have improved remarkably from 1-2% Organic matter to now 4-7% organic matter.
+During the early spring frost, we might seed red and white clover if needed.
+Since we have begun rotational grazing, our pastures have improved remarkably from 1-2% organic matter to now 4-7% organic matter.
 No herbicides are used on pastures.
 Weeds like bull thistles are rigorously hand dug while moving cattle and observing the fields.